-Overview of the Advanced Certificate Program for Existing Advanced Practice Registered Nurses
+Overview of the Post-Master's Certificate Program for Existing Advanced Practice Registered Nurses

-The Advanced Certificate Program is a non-degree program for nurses with a Master's Degree in Nursing who are seeking Nurse Practitioner certification in New York and nationally.
-Advanced Certificate students are considered matriculated students in the SON.
+The Post-Master's Certificate program is a non-degree, advanced certificate program for nurses with a Master's Degree in Nursing who are seeking Nurse Practitioner certification in New York and nationally.
+Post-Master's students are considered matriculated students in the SON.
 They are subject to the same rules of the University of Rochester as outlined in the Regulations and University Policies Concerning Graduate Studies.
-The Advanced Certificate Program is registered with the New York State Education Department and accredited by the Commission on Collegiate Nursing Education.
+The Post-Master's Certificate Program is registered with the New York State Education Department and accredited by the Commission on Collegiate Nursing Education.

-The SON offers the following clinical specialties within the Advanced Certificate Program:
+The SON offers the following clinical specialties within the Post-Master's Certificate Program:

-AGACNP Adult-Gerontology Acute Care Nurse Practitioner AGPCNP Adult-Gerontology Primary Care Nurse Practitioner Family Nurse Practitioner FPMHNP Family Psychiatric Mental Health Nurse Practitioner NNP Neonatal Nurse Practitioner PNP-PC Pediatric Nurse Practitioner - Primary Care PNP-AC Pediatric Acute Care Nurse Practitioner - Acute Care
+AGACNP Adult-Gerontology Acute Care Nurse Practitioner AGPCNP Adult-Gerontology Primary Care Nurse Practitioner

+FNP Family Nurse Practitioner

+FPMHNP Family Psychiatric Mental Health Nurse Practitioner

+NNP Neonatal Nurse Practitioner

+PNP-PC Pediatric Nurse Practitioner - Primary Care

+PNP-AC Pediatric Acute Care Nurse Practitioner - Acute Care

-Advanced Certificate Program students must complete clinical hours in the specialty program, either via supervised clinical hours in the Advanced Certificate Program specialty, or by transferring in clinical hours from their prior Master's programs.
+Post-Master's students must complete clinical hours in the specialty program, either via supervised clinical hours in the post-Master's specialty, or by transferring in clinical hours from their prior Master's programs.
 The total number of hours required depends on the specific program.
-The Advanced Certificate Program student's prior clinical and academic background in advanced practice nursing will determine the exact number of clinical hours required at the University of Rochester School of Nursing.
-A transcript (gap) analysis is conducted by the student's advisor, in consultation with the Program Director; findings are then used to develop the student's Advanced Certificate Program degree plan.
-Nurse practitioners, physicians, physician assistants, and psychologists (in the FPMHNP program) serve as clinical preceptors in the specialty courses.
+The Post-Master's student's prior clinical and academic background in advanced practice nursing will determine the exact number of clinical hours required at the University of Rochester School of Nursing.
+A transcript analysis is conducted by the student's advisor, in consultation with the Program Director; findings are then used to develop the student's post-Master's degree plan.
+Nurse practitioners, physicians, and psychologists (in the FPMHNP program) serve as clinical preceptors in the specialty courses.

-In the Advanced Certificate Program, completion of coursework is recorded on the official UR transcript.
+In the Post-Master's Certificate program, completion of course work is recorded on the official UR transcript.
 The SON awards a certificate of completion.

-Overview of the Curriculum for the NP Master's Degree & Advanced Certificate Programs
+Overview of the Curriculum for the NP Master's Degree & Post-Master's Certificate Programs

 Graduate study at the UR SON integrates nursing practice, education, and research.
 The curriculum for the Master's Degree Program includes professional advanced practice nursing core courses and clinical specialty courses.
 The professional core courses provide common substantive areas of study for students.
-Clinical specialty courses provide specialty-specific, in-depth areas for study, including clinical and experiential learning experiences.
+Clinical specialty courses provide specialty-specific, in-depth areas for study, including clinical learning experiences.
 Students are strongly urged to continue with clinical coursework immediately after the advanced health assessment course with no lapse in enrollment.
-Consecutive and timely completion of each clinical course is critical to program success.
+Consecutive and timely completion of each clinical course is critical to program success